Changing what it means to "work" in Lower Manhattan

 “I needed a peer group and assistance more at this juncture in my career and LMCC propelled me further and allowed me to grow.
 In 1, 3, 5 or 10 years when my career has fully blossomed I will say it was LMCC.” – Stuart Hawkins, Workspace 2012-13

 Please note that we have changed the eligibility guidelines for the 2014–15 Workspace application cycle.
 Workspace is now open to visual artists, performing artists, and writers.
 Please read the following information carefully and call or email us with any questions.

 Applications & Information Sessions

-The call for applications for Workspace 2014–15 will open in December 2013, and we will host information sessions to help you put your best application forward.
 To keep up-to-date on this and all LMCC opportunities and events, including applications for residencies, grants, and registration for workshops, please sign up for Artist Opportunities, our monthly email newsletter.

 How Workspace Works

 LMCC provides the following resources to Workspace participants: